F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

 ..
 IMPORTANT::

    - This example provides the minimum permissions required and serves as an illustration.
 You are responsible for following the provider's IAM best practices.
-   - Certain resources such as the virtual network are commonly deployed in a separate resource group, ensure the correct scopes are applied to all applicable resource groups.
+   - Certain resources such as the virtual network are commonly deployed in a separate resource group; ensure the correct scopes are applied to all applicable resource groups.
    - Certain resources such as route tables may be deployed in a separate subscription, ensure the assignable scopes applies to all relevant subscriptions.

 |